hyundai-robotics/doc-hi6-operation/6-monitoring/9-local-variable.md

-# 6.9 Local Variables
+﻿# 6.9 Local Variables

-You can check the local variables defined as var in the JOB program.
+You can check the local variables defined as 'var' in the JOB program.
 You can also select and change a variable value.

-1. Execute the program that includes the local variables defined as var, and then touch the \[+\] button at the top right of the panel stack in the work area.
+1. Execute the program that includes the local variables defined as 'var', and then touch the \[+\] button at the top right of the panel stack in the work area.

     ![](../_assets/tp630/pane-prog-lvar_eng.png)